ASSERT-KTH/ITER/README.md

  │
  ├── 4_trace_patches.py:  script to trace plausible patches over iterations │
+ ├── ITER_FL.py: script to be called by 3_repair to re-execute FL.
+ │
  ├──utils/context.jar: tool to obtain the context of bug under repair, used by 2_execute_perturbation.py │
  ├── run_gzoltar_fl.sh: script to execute gzoltar, used by 1_localize_fault.py